sukantagarwal/sukantagarwal/README.md

 1. Requirement Engineering, Solution Designing, Code Build and Deploy, and Test Automation.
 2. Creating, Migrating and maintaining scalable distributed applications using Microservices Architecture that communicate both synchronously and asynchronously.
 3. Headless architecture applications like Contentful CMS, Commercetools - ECommerce platform.
-4. Programming languages like C# with experience in both Object oriented programming and Functional Programming paradigm (using LanguageExt).
+4. Programming languages like C# and Go with experience in both Object oriented programming and Functional Programming paradigm.
 5. Microsoft Frameworks like .Net Framework and .Net Core (2.1, 3.2 and Dotnet 5).
 6. Unit Testing Framework like NUnit, Xunit; Mocking framework like Moq and WireMock.
 7. Logging Framework like Nlog, Log4net and Serilog.